-The bereavement services office is situated the crematorium.
-The address and directions for the crematorium at the bottom of this page.
+The bereavement services office is situated in the crematorium.
+The address and directions for the crematorium are at the bottom of this page.
 The offices are open:

 The crematorium gardens of remembrance are open during the following times:

-The following forms are available for Funeral Directors and medical practitioners to download.
+Crematorium documents for funeral directors and medical practitioners are in the Downloads section on the right of this page.
 If you are thinking of organising a funeral service without a funeral director, please contact the bereavement services office at Guildford crematorium for guidance.